Sorush-vh/DSA/README.md

 # DSA
-Data Structures and Algorithm codes, for DS and Algorithm Design courses, SUT
+Data Structures and Algorithm codes, for Data Strucures and Algorithm Design courses, SUT